 I want to add a few tips for problems I sometimes see clients having even after they have done the basics.
 So, in addition to the guidelines from the resources above, here are my tips:

-4. Keep in mind that if the dog is destroying bedding you need to deal with the cause of the destruction – is he bored (need better toys in the crate)?
+- Keep in mind that if the dog is destroying bedding you need to deal with the cause of the destruction – is he bored (need better toys in the crate)?
 Not exercised sufficiently prior to crating?
 Is he anxious?
 If this is an anxiety issue you need to deal with the anxiety separately.
-A dog should not be stressing out (vocalizing, trying to get out) in a crate.
+A dog should not be stressing out (vocalizing, trying to get out, destructive) in a crate.
 If your dog is destroying the crate (and possibly injuring himself) the answer is NOT to get a stronger crate, the answer is to relieve the dog’s stress and anxiety.
+Go back to staying near him and gradually increasing distance while he remains relaxed.